-Employee e Name: Date Departme nt: Title Departine Review T ype: [ ] Probationary [ ] Annual [ ] Other Date emp loyee began present position// Date of last appraisal (if applicable)// INSTRUCT TIONS: Carefully evaluate the work performance of the faculty member in relation to the essential functions of the job.
+Employee N Name: Date Department : Title Review Typ be: [] Probationary [] Annual [] Other Date emplo yee began present position// Date of last appraisal (if applicable)// ONS: Carefully evaluate the work performance of the faculty member in relation to the essential functions of f the job.
 Check rating boxes which best defines performance.
 Indicate N/A if not applicable.
-DEFINIT IONS OF PERFORMANCE RATINGS EE Ex ceeds Expectations: Performance exceeds expectations in all category areas and are quantifiable.
-(Comment Necessary) eets Expectations: Performance meets most category expectations.
-Performance is of high quality and is hieved on a consistent basis.
-IN In approvement Needed: Performance is deficient in certain areas.
+DEFINITION IS OF PERFORMANCE RATINGS ds Expectations: Performance exceeds expectations in all category areas and are quantifiable.
+(Comment Necessary) Expectations: Performance meets most category expectations.
+Performance is of high quality and is achieved tent basis.
+IN Imp rovement Needed: Performance is deficient in certain areas.
 Improvement is necessary.
-(Comment NME No ex cessary & Improvement Plan Required) of Meeting Expectations: Performance is unacceptable in the category, employee is not meeting performance pectations and employee is required to make immediate improvement.
-(Comment Necessary & Improvement an Required) ot Applicable: Unable to rate at this time Attac h Improvement Plan if applicable
+(Comment Nece essary & Improvement Plan Required) Meeting Expectations: Performance is unacceptable in the category, employee is not meeting performance • ectations and employee is required to make immediate improvement.
+(Comment Necessary & Improvement Required) Applicable: Unable to rate at this time Attach l Improvement Plan if applicable

-Exceeds Meet Improvement Not Meeting

-A reas to be Evaluated N/A Expectations Expectations Needed Expectations

-(EE) (ME) (IN) (NME)

-1. Comments:

-are included within the instructor's syllabi:

-course description; purpose or objectives of the course; expectations of students; course content

-or outline; textbook(s) and/or other required

-materials or equipment; competencies; and

-assessment tools used and their weight in

-determining course grade.

-2. Comments:

-Observation Form for Teaching Faculty.
+Areas to be Evaluated N/A Exceeds Expectations (EE) Meet Expectations (ME) Improvement Needed (IN) Not Meeting Expectations (NME) 1.
+Course Syllabus: The following components are included within the instructor's syllabi: course description; purpose or objectives of the course; expectations of students; course content Comments: or outline; textbook(s) and/or other required materials or equipment; competencies; and assessment tools used and their weight in determining course grade.
+Classroom Instruction: Refer to Classroom Observation Form for Teaching Faculty.
+Comments:

-3. Pedagogy/Andragogy: Correct use of Comments:

-instructional strategies and instructional theory.

-Ar eas to be Evaluated N/A Exceeds Expectations (EE) Meet Expectations (ME) Improvement Needed (IN) Not Meeting Expectations (NME) 4.
-Upholding the academic rigor expected by the institution.
+3. Pedagogy/Andragogy: Correct use of Academicsal strategies and instructional theory.
+Comments: suategres and instructional theory.
+Areas to be Evaluated N/A Exceeds Expectations (EE) Meet Expectations (ME) Improvement Needed (IN) Not Meeting Expectations (NME) Upholding the academic rigor expected by the institution.
 Instructor provides frequent testing and feedback; establishes a learning environment; uses critical thinking activities to enhance learning at the post-secondary level.
 Instructional strategies accommodate individual student characteristics such as needs, interests, and backgrounds.
 Academic support resources such as tutoring, advising, and mentoring are integrated into the course curriculum.
-Instructor: Faculty member participated in Comments: scholarly activities and/or demonstrated professional competence.
-5. Assessment: Instructor followed LCC's assessment plan and submitted assessment report Comments: 6.
+4. Instructor: Faculty member participated in scholarly activities and/or demonstrated professional competence.
+Comments: 5.
+Assessment: Instructor followed LCC's assessment plan and submitted assessment report Comments: 6.
 Recruitment/Retention: Actively recruits students for classes and programs.
-Participated in College Night and/or other college activities and functions. ms. Participated college activities Comments: 7.
+Participated in College Night and/or other college activities and functions.
+Comments: 7.
 Guidelines/Regulations: Follows institutional regulations and guidelines per the faculty handbook regarding office hours, arrival & departure (punctuality); required paperwork; routine tasks are handled promptly and efficiently.
 Employee follows safety and conduct rules, and adheres to departmental policies.
 Follows policies regarding, chain of command, and record keeping.
 Comments: 8.
 Interpersonal Relationships: Employee is willing and demonstrates the ability to work and communicates with coworkers, supervisors, subordinates, and/or outside entities.
 Faculty member presents a positive image for the institution.
 Works cooperatively with staff/faculty members and administration.
+Comments:

-Comments: 9.
-Judgment: Comments:
+9. Judgment: Comments:

 Complete the following sections.

-1. 1.
-Accomplishments or new abilities demonstrated since last review (if applicable)
+1. Accomplishments or new abilities demonstrated d since last review (if applicable)

-Specific areas of needed improvement pyee's Signature Date owledge that my Self Evaluation was discussed with my Supervisor. visor's Signature Date visor's Comments:
+2. Specific areas of needed improvement

-3. Recommendations for professional development (seminars, training, s ecommendations for professional development (seminars, training, schooling, etc.)
+3. Recommendations for professional development nt (semi inars, training, schooling, etc.)

 Employee's Signature Date

-I acknowledge that my Self Evaluation was discussed with my Supervi isor.
+I acknowledge that my Self Evaluation was disc ussed w with my Supervisor.

 Supervisor's Signature Date

 Employee's Comments:

 Supervisor's Comments: